bronsonp/CC3501-RP2040-labs/README.md

 # Setup instructions

-Before you fork and open this repository, you must first install Visual Studio Code, install the required extensions, and allow the Raspberry Pi Pico extension to set up its toolchain.
+Before you clone and open this repository, you must first install Visual Studio Code, install the required extensions, and setup a preliminary test project to allow the Raspberry Pi Pico extension to set up its toolchain.

 This first setup step is important.
 It makes sure that VS Code, the Pico SDK, CMake, Ninja, OpenOCD, the ARM compiler, and related tools are installed correctly before you open the class repository.